Failure analysis

 Why do printed QR codes fail after they looked fine on screen?

 Screen previews have perfect contrast.
-Printed QR codes can lose edge definition, quiet zone, and contrast because of material, lighting, scale, and post-processing.
+Printed QR codes can lose edge definition, clear border, and contrast because of material, lighting, scale, and post-processing.

 What is the most common physical QR mistake?

-The most common mistake is shrinking the code until the individual modules are too small for the printer or scanner to resolve.
+The most common mistake is shrinking the code until the individual QR squares are too small for the printer or scanner to resolve.

 How do I test a printed QR code before production?